dekoza/mtgpl/docs/_sources/KHM.rst.txt

 :mtgtip:`Burning-Rune Demon<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/3/f358a52b-8044-404e-8d04-2ec5903386cc.jpg?1611027869|https://scryfall.com/card/khm/81/burning-rune-demon?utm_source=api>`
    Flying

    When Burning-Rune Demon enters the battlefield, you may search your library for exactly two cards not named Burning-Rune Demon that have different names.
 If you do, reveal those cards.
 An opponent chooses one of them.
-Put the chosen card into your hand and the other into your graveyard, then shuffle your library.
+Put the chosen card into your hand and the other into your graveyard, then shuffle.

 :mtgtip:`Crippling Fear<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/d/7d9bd181-b99f-477e-bcfb-9b78cbf51224.jpg?1611110713|https://scryfall.com/card/khm/82/crippling-fear?utm_source=api>`